 CoffeeCup HTML Editor is a robust WYSIWYG tool that enables users to create and customize website code with ease.
 This powerful tool features HTML and CSS editing capabilities.
 Plus, CoffeeCup includes an interactive preview that allows users to customize attributes on the page, not just in the code.
 Combined, these features make the CoffeeCup HTML Editor a worthwhile investment.

-Coda is a premium web development tool that helps users organize and manage all of their site code.
-Code features site-wide indexing and autocomplete, making it easy to manage classes and functions across the entire project.
+Nova is a premium HTML editor for Mac that helps users organize and manage all of their site code.
+Nova features site-wide indexing, autocomplete, and flexible workflows, making it easy to manage classes and functions across the entire project.

-Ranked #1 Best Text Editor by CNET, UltraEdit is a powerful and user-friendly HTML editing program.
-UltraEdit features Github Flavored Markdown compatibility, live preview and editing, themes, and much more.
+Ranked as the best HTML editor by CNET, UltraEdit is a powerful and user-friendly editing program.
+UltraEdit features GitHub Flavored Markdown compatibility, live preview and editing, themes, and much more.
 UltraEdit also permits FTP, SSH, and Telnet editing.
 This makes it easy to interact with servers and work with small sections of code.

 4 Best Online HTML Editors

-Sometimes, HTML projects are urgent–or just don’t come around enough to make it necessary to download a program.
-Today, there are plenty of web-based HTML editors that offer plenty of useful features, and get the job done just fine.
-Here are the best online HTML editors available in 2020.
+Sometimes, HTML projects are too urgent or too quick to make it necessary to download a program.
+Today, there are plenty of web-based HTML editors that offer plenty of useful features and get the job done just fine.
+If you’re in the market for a simple HTML editor, here are the best online HTML editors available:

 For beginners who want to learn HTML, a basic text editor is often a good choice.
-These programs have no confusing features—you type code, and the editor shows if it works.
-These tools allow new developers to learn the language inside and out, so they don’t have to rely on ‘drag-and-drop’ programs indefinitely.
+These programs have no confusing features.
+You just type code, and the editor shows if it works.
+These tools allow new developers to learn the language inside and out, so they don’t have to rely on drag-and-drop programs indefinitely.

 HTML Editors for Small Projects